 AUSTRAC recently launched a new investigation into the National Australia Bank (NAB) and the Commonwealth Bank of Australia (CBA) for AML non-compliance.
 As a result of the penalties placed on Papua New Guinea last month, one of the partners was scrutinized (PNG).
 Banks and other business organizations are now being encouraged to tighten their anti-money laundering procedures in order to comply with AUSTRAC's rules.

 In 2019, the Customer Data Right (CDR) was enacted in Australia, affecting various industries, including financial services.
-The CDR has a significant impact on all companies that gather consumer data for whatever purpose, with banks and FinTechs being the most vulnerable.
+The CDR has significant power over all companies to gather consumer data for combatting financial crime, especially on banks and FinTechs being the most vulnerable.
 It allows consumers to select where their information is shared and is available at the federal, state, and territorial levels.
 As a result, consumer data privacy must be a key concern for every company in the nation.
 Not only would ensuring a safe AML monitoring system that can protect client data help businesses comply with anti-money laundering regulations, but it will also ensure that they follow CDR.

 - Financial transactions involving large sums of money